MockVerse

 1.3 Enablement and Capability Locks

-The Institution Dashboard includes an enablement and access-control framework.
-When an institution is pending approval or specific capabilities have not yet been activated, the platform may display restricted-access messages such as Institution enablement is in progress, Event creation is disabled, or Interview insights are disabled.
-In these scenarios, key functions, including event creation, participant management, results, and reporting, remain unavailable until the institution is approved or the relevant capabilities are enabled by an administrator.
+The Institution Dashboard supports an enablement gate.
+If the institution is not approved or a capability is disabled, the UI can show locked states such as Institution enablement is in progress, Event creation is disabled, or Interview insights are disabled.
+In those states, event creation, participant management, results, and reports remain unavailable until admin approval or capability enablement is complete.

 Part 2: Dashboard Overview